NotNotJustin/video-game-autoclickers/README.md

 An easy way to farm tokens for getting new Pets and adopting new babies.

 ROBLOX is a platform where players get to design their own games.
 Club ROBLOX takes advantage of a lot of ROBLOX's features and is very intuitive in its design.
 The only problem one might run in to is the tokens, or lack thereof.
-So I've designed this program to automatically form the tokens at the Pizza Place for you so you can get tokens, even while asleep.
+So I've designed this program to automatically farm the tokens at the Pizza Place for you so you can get tokens, even while asleep.

 ### How do I use this?